 Our shares currently are quoted on the OTCQB under the symbol "KURO."
-In connection with this offering, we have applied to list our common stock on the NASDAQ Global Select Market under the symbol "KURA."
+In connection with this offering, our common stock has been approved for listing on the NASDAQ Global Select Market under the symbol "KURA," beginning on November 5, 2015.